antoinedespres/efrei-s9-kubernetes-project/README.md

 - `Istio` to handle ingress gateway.
 More details at https://istio.io/latest/docs/setup/getting-started/

-You also need to install the Istio addons (Kiali, Prometheus, Jaeger, Grafana):
+You also need to install the Istio addons (Kiali, Prometheus, Jaeger, Grafana) by running this command from the istio directory:

 ```
 kubectl apply -f samples/addons